mabesi/webclass/README.md

 # WEBCLASS - Online Course Management System

+> [!WARNING]
+> **This project is outdated and archived.** It is no longer actively maintained and serves only as a reference for educational purposes.
+The technologies and dependencies used may be outdated and potentially contain security vulnerabilities.

 A complete online course management system built with Laravel, featuring separate environments for Students and Administrators.

 > **[Leia em Português](README-PT.md)** 🇧🇷